Skip to content

 • --host <str> - Bind socket to this host.
 Use --host 0.0.0.0 to make the application available on your local network.
 IPv6 addresses are supported, for example: --host '::'.
 Default: '127.0.0.1'.

 • --port <int> - Bind to a socket with this port.
+If set to 0, an available port will be picked.
 Default: 8000.

 • --uds <path> - Bind to a UNIX domain socket, for example --uds /tmp/uvicorn.sock.
 Useful if you want to run Uvicorn behind a reverse proxy.